Tropical Storm Beta to bring heavy rainfall to coastal Texas, Louisiana as it crawls ashore early this week

 Beta is located in an area of weak upper-level winds, causing it to be slow-moving, which will exacerbate the flood threat.
 However, its poor organization and nearby dry air will help limit the flood potential.

-The Hurricane Center indicates that a few areas may see rainfall totals exceeding a foot and a half, primarily close to the coast in the vicinity of Galveston Bay.
+The Hurricane Center indicates that while a few areas may see rainfall totals of up to 20 inches, primarily close to the coast in the vicinity of Galveston Bay, a more widespread swath from the middle Texas coast to southern Louisiana is likely to receive between 8 and 12 inches of rain.

 However, it remains difficult to determine where the heaviest rain will fall.
-It appears that southwest Louisiana may see totals of one foot or greater, which is likely to cause flooding in already waterlogged areas hit hard by Laura.
+It appears that southwest Louisiana may see totals of one foot or greater, which is likely to cause flooding in already waterlogged areas hit hard last month by Hurricane Laura.

 More than 30,000 are still without power in parts of coastal Louisiana from that storm, and many still lack access to fresh water.

 In the Houston-Galveston corridor, bands of rainfall will probably pivot into the area by early Sunday afternoon, becoming moderate to heavy at times.
-Rainfall rates of an inch per hour or more are possible late in the day, with even heavier rainfall arriving during the overnight into Monday.
+Rainfall rates of an inch per hour or more are possible late in the day, with even heavier rainfall arriving overnight into Monday.

-The Houston metro area is familiar with the risks of slow-moving tropical storms and hurricanes, having gone through Tropical Storm Alison in 2001, which caused at least $5 billion in damage, and Hurricane Harvey in 2017, which delivered the heaviest rainfall associated with a tropical storm or hurricane on record in the United States, at 60.58 inches.
+The Houston metro area is familiar with the risks of slow-moving tropical storms and hurricanes, having gone through Tropical Storm Allison in 2001, which caused at least $5 billion in damage, and Hurricane Harvey in 2017, which delivered the heaviest rainfall associated with a tropical storm or hurricane on record in the United States, at 60.58 inches.

 While Beta exhibits some similarities to those storms, such as its sluggish movement, the rainfall forecast does not look to be nearly as significant as those historic events.